brainglobe/brainglobe.github.io/docs/source/documentation/setting-up/image-definition.md

 ### Examples
 The examples below assume:
-- that the orientation matches that in the panels of the figure above
+- That the orientation matches that in the panels of the figure above
 - Default ordering of the axes, i.e. axis 0 (slice depth), axis 1 (image height), axis 2 (image width)

 #### Coronal